The Official TapirMD Libraries

 The Zig library is fully featured, while the others currently support only HTML generation (from TapirMD documents) and TapirMD document formatting.

-To use the library, the TapirMD dependency entry should be put in the build.zig.zon file of your Zig project.
+build.zig.zon file of your Zig project.
 It is recommended to choose a tagged version as the dependency.
 The following example uses the v0.0.5 version tag.

 ...